cahoover/rt-exeges-hugo/content/features/index.md

 **Know what changed in the rules of the game — and which of your conclusions survive it.**

 The highest-signal event is change — updated boilerplate in an SEC filing, new regulations, amended tax laws.
 Each new version is rendered into a change map, every difference anchored to the passages it touches.
-The system doesn't just create a redline or alert for watched sections; an agent is dispatched to investigate changes and create a impact finding.
+The system doesn't just create a redline or alert for watched sections; an agent is dispatched to investigate changes and create an impact finding.

 Because findings are anchored to the text, change arrives already joined to your record: every conclusion resting on what moved is re-tested, so you learn not just what's different but which of your positions still stand, with proof either way.
 Monitoring runs across the whole corpus, so it also surfaces the wide, quiet movements: coordinated language shifts, new exceptions, changing priorities across many documents at once.